By Jodi Mailander Farrell

 By Janet K. Keeler Florida may have some of the nation’s best beaches, but the state’s interior still attracts its share of attention....

 By Gary McKechnie No one could ever have anticipated how Orlando’s first theme park would change the face of the city.
 Then again, back in 1883...

-Relaxation awaits minutes from fast-paced downtown.
-Orlando – Central Florida, known best for Mickey Mouse and Donald Duck, draws more than 50...
+Relaxation awaits minutes from the fast-paced action of downtown Orlando.
+Orlando, known best for Mickey Mouse and Donald Duck, draws more than 50...